trygve-lie/ttl-mem-cache/README.md

 ## node.js compabillity

-This module use some native ES6 functions only found in node.js 6.x and newer.
-This module will not function with older than 6.x versions of node.js.
+This module is written in ES6 and uses some functions only found in node.js 8.2 and newer.
+This module will not function with older than 8.2 versions of node.js.